vitoho/blog/content/en/post/How to Install Icinga 2 and Icinga Web 2 on CentOS 7.md

 ```bash
 sudo systemctl restart httpd.service
 ```
-## Step 5: Install Icinga 2 and its plugins
+## Step 5: Install Icinga 2 and Its Plugins
 On CentOS 7, you can install Icinga 2 and its plugins using the icinga YUM repo:
 ```bash
 sudo yum install https://packages.icinga.com/epel/icinga-rpm-release-7-latest.noarch.rpm